 Secure, trustworthy, and affordable, Backblaze is a good choice for both beginners and seasoned pros to backup their files and devices.
-They offer unlimited online backup for $60 USD per year, and you can get a free month here.
+They offer unlimited online backup for $60 USD per year, and you can get a free trial here.
 It works with Mac, PC, Android and iOS devices.

 After installation, Backblaze will automatically scan your drive and calculate the total size of the backup.
 Once you click continue, it will launch the process immediately.
 For users who want to back up everything, this is ideal.
 However, if you want more control over your backups, it does take a few extra steps to select just the things you want to upload.